TURTLE: A C library for an optimistic stepping through a topography: Application to Geant4: G4Turtle

-In Geant4 a geometry is described by a set of volumes bounded by \ics{G4VSolid} objects, e.g. \ics{G4Box}, \ics{G4Orb}, $\ldots$ and filled with \ics{G4Material}s.
+In Geant4 a geometry is described by a set of volumes bounded by \ics{G4VSolid} objects, e.g.~\ics{G4Box}, \ics{G4Orb}, $\ldots$ and filled with \ics{G4Material}s.
 These volumes are ordered by inclusion relations.
 The top volume is called \emph{World}.
 Each \ics{G4VSolid} implements in particular the \ics{Inside}, \ics{DistanceToIn} and \ics{DistanceToOut} methods.
 These methods allow to check if a particle is inside or outside of the volume, and to compute the distance to the volume border, following a straight line along the particle direction.
-Note that for these later methods, Geant4 expects an exact distance to be returned, given the particle direction.
-In order to implement the \emph{optimistic} method without modifying the \ics{G4Navigator}, a static geometry must be mocked.
+Note that for these latter methods, Geant4 expects an exact distance to be returned, given the particle direction.
+In order to implement the \emph{optimistic} algorithm without modifying the \ics{G4Navigator}, a static geometry must be mocked.
 In the following, we describe how this is done in \ics{G4Turtle}.

 A top level \ics{Envelope} volume is defined.
 This volume is bounded by a top and bottom altitude, in ECEF coordinates.
 It contains two rock \ics{Chunks} and two air \ics{Chunks} sub volumes.
 These sub-volumes are artefacts used to steer the navigation.
 They have a variable position and extent.
-This requires disabling \ics{SmartVoxels} navigation within the \ics{Envelope}, since the algorithm doesn't support moving volumes.
-Geant4 starts by checking if a particle is inside the top volume, i.e. the envelope.
+This required disabling geometry optimisations within the \ics{Envelope} and its chunks, as \ics{SetOptimisation(false)}.
+Otherwise the \ics{SmartVoxels} builder issues an overlap exception.
+Geant4 navigation starts by checking if a particle is inside the top volume, i.e.~the envelope.
 At this stage we compute the particle altitude and the corresponding ground level using a \ics{turtle_stepper}.
 If the particle is inside the Envelope, the Geant4 navigation will further check the sub-volumes.
-Given the particle altitude w.r.t. the ground, the rock or air chunks will return \ics{kInside} or \ics{kOutside}.
+Given the particle altitude w.r.t.~the ground, the rock or air chunks will return \ics{kInside} or \ics{kOutside}.
 Inside a \ics{Chunk}, Geant4 requests the distance to the border.
-An \emph{optimistic} estimate of the distance to the ground is returned, as given by pseudocode~\ref{alg:optimistic:2}, i.e. refined with a binary search.
-When the navigation exits the chunk, it will start again checking if the particle is still inside the envelope.
-However, it won't check the chunk that was just exited.
+An \emph{optimistic} estimate of the distance to the ground is returned, as given by pseudocode~\ref{alg:optimistic:2}, i.e.~refined with a binary search.
+When the navigation exits the chunk, it starts again checking if the particle is still inside the envelope.
+However, it does not check the chunk that was just exited.
 Therefore, two chunks of each material are needed.